watertech8899/advanced-jenkins-CI-CD-project/jenkins-docker-python/ReadME.md

 # to have githubwebook link, ngrok needs to be running
 RUN: ngrok http 8080

 You should see something like below:

 Forwarding  https://abc123.ngrok.io -> http://localhost:8080

-copy URL https://abc123.ngrok.io and paste to githubwehook
+copy URL: https://abc123.ngrok.io and paste to githubwehook

 # run container on linux